AllThingsSmitty/allthingssmitty.github.io/_posts/2025/2025-04-10-mastering-default-values-in-javascript-with-the-nullish-coalescing-operator.md

 console.log(value ?? _default); // Output: 0 (because 0 is not null or undefined)
 ```

-The `??` operator treats `0` as a valid value, so it doesn't replace it with the default.
+Since `0` isn't `null` or `undefined`, it's preserved instead of being replaced by the default.

-## Why `??` is safer for default values
+## Why I usually reach for `??`

-The nullish coalescing operator is a powerful tool that shines in situations where you want to preserve falsy values like `0`, `false`, or an empty string but still provide defaults for `null` or `undefined`.
-This distinction helps prevent unintended consequences that can arise when using `||`, particularly when working with numbers or empty strings.

-By using `??`, you can avoid unexpected results and write more predictable, reliable JavaScript code that handles default values with precision. 👍🏻
+When I'm providing default values, `??` is usually the operator I want.

+It preserves values that happen to be falsy while still giving me a fallback when something is actually missing (`null` or `undefined`).
+That small distinction helps avoid bugs that can be frustrating to track down, especially when working with numbers, form inputs, or configuration values.

+That's not to say `||` is wrong; it still has its place when you intentionally want to treat *any* falsy value as "missing."
+But if your goal is simply "use a default only when no value exists," `??` is often the better fit.

+It's a small change, but it's one that can make your code behave more predictably and save you from a few head-scratching moments down the road. 👍🏻